Skip to content

 Wood: Wood is beautiful, interesting and it holds a lot of meaning to me.
 I like rings made of wood, but not for a wedding band.

-If your heart is set on a wooden ring then look into rings that are encased in resin (an industrial strength adhesive that is nontoxic can reinforce the ring).
+If your heart is set on a wooden ring, then look into rings that are encased in resin (an industrial strength adhesive that is nontoxic can reinforce the ring).
 There are designers who use non-volatile organic compounds (VOCs).
 Also, look for designers who create rings using a single piece of wood to create the band so that the structure follows an uninterrupted, single-direction grain.

 Another big problem can be: It can’t be resized!
+I repeat, it can't be resized.

 Rubber/Silicone:

 This is a great choice for a super active groom or bride.
-Also if your job has you using your hands a lot or if there’s machinery that could snag your ring, this may be a great option.
-My friend is a hairstylist and her silver ring stays “mushed” flat on one spot because she is constantly pressing brushes and blow dryers into it day in and day out.
+Also, if your job has you using your hands a lot or if there’s machinery that could snag your ring, this may be a great option.
+My friend is a hairstylist, and her silver ring stays “mushed” flat on one spot because she is constantly pressing brushes and blow dryers into it day in and day out.

 Silicone can also be a good substitute ring.
-I use a silver band as a substitute ring when we travel.
+I often use a silver band as a substitute ring when I travel.
 That way I’m not worried about losing my sentimental, expensive wedding ring and engagement ring.
 If you’re off to a vacation where you’re swimming, snorkeling and being all sporty, this is a nice choice.

 Okay, okay you get the idea.
 There are just too many interesting and beautiful unique materials to list.